RMolania/RUVIIIPRPS/README.md

 ##  RUVIII-PRPS Installation

-After installing the dependent libraries, RUVPRPS can be installed by running the following lines
+After installing the dependent libraries, RUVIII-PRPS can be installed by running the following lines

 ``` r
 library(devtools)